Abortion is legal in Canada. You do not need the permission of a parent or partner to have an abortion.

 Only you can make the decision to end or continue your pregnancy.
 No one else can decide what’s best for you, but a trusted friend, family member, doctor, nurse, or counsellor can discuss all the options open to you and help you sort it out.

 If you are pregnant and not sure about your options, our Birth Control & Unplanned Pregnancy Program offers non-judgmental and compassionate information and support about abortion, adoption, and parenting.
+To make an appointment with a BCUPP Counsellor, please call 204-947-1517.

 Want more information in deciding what’s best for you?
 Visit our resources page for decision making tools and websites that may help.